 - Directories and Gazetteers

-- Estate Records: Wills, Inventories, Appraisals, Estate administration
+- Estate Records: Wills, Inventories, Appraisals, Estate adminstration

 - Family/Personal Papers: Letters, Diaries, Ledger Books, Bibles